 Concern has been raised by agency representatives about invasive species.
 A formal invasive species management plan will not be prepared for this Project.
 The Project is not anticipated to contribute to the spread of invasive species.
 Invasive species concerns may be addressed individually within mitigation areas for wetlands or floodplain forest to ensure mitigation success.
 Plans and specifications for all construction actions also will require that construction equipment is free of Aquatic Invasive Species (AIS) and does not contribute to the spread of invasive species.
-The Red River of the North is listed as an infested water by MDNR for zebra mussels.
-The Project proponents will work with MDNR to identify measures that can be taken to reduce the probability of invasive species impacts.
+The Red River of the North is listed as an infested water by the NDGF and MnDNR for zebra mussels.
+The Project proponents will work with the state resource agencies to identify measures that can be taken to reduce the probability of invasive species impacts.